-The general unemployment rate was 6,8% in 2019272 but when it comes to newly arrived with residence permits, it is higher.
+In 2020, the general unemployment rate was 8.3%, up from 6.8% 2019.373 However, when it comes to newly arrived persons with residence permits, it is higher.
 It has previously taken up to ten years before half of the new arrivals could establish themselves in the labour market.
 According to figures from early 2018 this is going much faster.
 Nearly half, 48.5%, of those who were granted residence permits in 2011 had jobs after five years.
-Among newly arrived men, 49.3% were in work after three years.273
+Among newly arrived men, 49.3% were in work after three years.374